Overview for Students

-- If your internship is "virtual," you must have regular supervision via phone, Skype, or in-person meetings.
+- If your internship is remote/virtual, you must have regular supervision via phone, Skype, or in-person meetings.

-- with a direct religious or partisan political affiliation
+- organizations with direct religious or partisan political affiliation

-- with a lobbying organization (or lobbying function within an organization)
+- lobbying organization (or lobbying function within an organization)

-- with the U.S. Department of Education or U.S. Department of Justice
+- U.S. Department of Education or U.S. Department of Justice

-- with an employer that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)
+- employing organization that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)

-The typical student earns between $2,500 and $4,000, but your employer can be reimbursed for wages paid up to your total FWS award amount (typically $5,000).
+Your employer can be reimbursed for wages paid up to your total FWS award amount (typically $4,000).
 The DYO employer pays the student as wages are earned through their payroll system, and Cornell reimburses the employer in the fall (usually by the middle of November) for a percentage of the student's summer wages.